OussamaHammou236/ft_printf/README.md

      #include "ft_printf.c"

-4. MAKE your your program :
+3.MAKE your your program:
       make

-5.Call the ft_printf function in your code:
+4.Call the ft_printf function in your code:

    int main()
    {